 - 1 thin leek

-- 1 liter/ about 4 cups vegetable stock
+- 4 cups vegetable stock

-- 175 ml/ ¾ cup heavy cream
+- 3/4 cup heavy cream

-- 120 ml/ ½ cup milk
+- 1/2 cup milk

-- some fresh lemon juice
+- 1 tablespoon fresh lemon juice to taste

-- Chop the garlic, onion and ham very finely.
-Heat the olive oil and cook the onions and ham until the onions are translucent, about 3 minutes.
+- Saute: Heat the olive oil and cook the onions and bacon until the onions are translucent, about 3 minutes.
 Add the finely chopped garlic and cook for 1 more minute, stirring often.
 Add the chopped vegetables to the pot and cook for about 3-4 minutes, stirring a few times in between.